EffectOrientedProgramming/book/Chapters/04_Configuration.md

 to manually advance the time.
 ```

-To test time based effects we need to `fork` those effects so that then we can adjust the clock.
+To test time based Effects we need to `fork` those Effects so that then we can adjust the clock.
-After adjusting the clock, we can then `join` the effect where in this case the timeout has then been reached causing the effect to return a `None`.
+After adjusting the clock, we can then `join` the Effect where in this case the timeout has then been reached causing the Effect to return a `None`.

 Using a simulated Clock means that we no longer rely on real-world time for time.
 So this example runs in milliseconds of real-world time instead of taking an actual 1 second to hit the timeout.